radicle-dev/radicle-tui/README.md

 ## Binaries

-This crate provides a single binary called `rad-tui`, which contains all user interfaces.
+This crate provides a single binary called `rad-tui` which contains all user interfaces.
 Specific interfaces can be run by the appropriate command, e.g. `rad-tui patch select` shows a patch selector.

 The interfaces are designed to be modular and to integrate well with the existing Radicle CLI.
 Right now, they are meant to be called from other programs that will collect and process their output.